The Personal Website of Mark W. Dawson

 Many of his quotes on society and government are apropos to America today.
 These are some of my favorites:

-“[a] popular Government, without popular information, or the
+“[a] popular Government, without popular information, or the means

-with the power which knowledge gives.”
+power which knowledge gives.”

 - James Madison